Rafael-Pieri/xml-alura/README.md

-## Alura Online Courses - Java and XML: integration, parsing and validation
+## Java and XML: integration, parsing and validation

 ### Overview
-This course introduces the basics of data representation using XML.
-In this repository we can find some examples of the mechanisms used during the course.

-### Topics covered

 * Securing the format of XML files using XSD;
 * Working with events and SAX;
 * Manipulating events productively with STAX;